- The Romans declare war on the Seleucid Empire;

 Livius claims that it was Hannibal who advised the king to try and forge an alliance with King Philippos of Macedonia.
 This advice made sense, as Antiochos and Philippos had been allies in the past.
 Antiochos now tried to create some goodwill with the Macedonians by travelling to Cynoscephalae, collecting the bones of the Macedonians who had fallen there and had not yet been buried, and erecting a magnificent funerary monument.
 The gesture was not appreciated by Philippos, who renewed his allegiance to Rome in a meeting with the praetor Baebius.

 The winter must have been fairly soft this year, as Antiochos decided to invade Thessaly in January.
 After capturing several minor cities, the king attacked the important stronghold of Larisa.
 The praetor Baebius sent ahead one of his legates with a small force to relieve the city.
 The legate commanded just 2.000 men, and this force would surely be no match for the king’s army if it came to a fight.
 However, the legate cleverly constructed a much larger camp than was required for his army and also lit a much larger number of fires.
 Antiochos was deceived and believed that the Romans’ main army had arrived.
 Using bad weather as a pretext, the king gave up the siege of Larisa and retired to Demetrias and then to Chalkis.
 There he fell in love with a local girl named Chalkidike.
-In February or March, he married her and spent the rest of the winter feasting, drinking and sleeping.
+He married her and spent the rest of the winter feasting, drinking and sleeping.
 It should be clear that by doing this, the king lost valuable time.

 The Battle of Thermopylae